little-endian-guglielmino/gatsby-company-site/src/pages/index.md

 templateKey: index-page
 title: Little Endian - software craftsmen
 image: /img/home-jumbotron.jpg
-heading: We make the software that drives Your business
+heading: We make the software that drives Your business!
 subheading: Empty
 mainpitch:
   title: What we do?
   description: >
-    Our mission is to assist customers in the software development process.
+    Our mission is to assist clients in the software development process.
 description: >-
     We are a team of senior software developers offering services that focus on IoT applications, microservices architectures, and mobile apps.
 intro:
   blurbs:
     - image: /img/code-screen.png
       text: >
         Code is our mother tongue and we love use it to solve problems.
-Whatever you need a small application or a large scale distribuited architecture, we are the right one to make it possible!
+Whatever you need a small application or a large scale distributed architecture, we are the right ones to make it possible!
-    - image: /img/coffee-gear.png
+    - image: /img/cloud-icon.png
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        We don't just write code, we design solutions!
+        Whether the client needs an improvement on a already existent project or a solution from scratch, LittleEndian provides all his professionality and expertise to found the best solution.
-    - image: /img/tutorials.png
+    - image: /img/iot-icon.png
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+        One of LittleEndian more focused area is IoT.
+        We address Internet Of Things in a "all inclusive" way, we can asist our clients from the hardware design, to the cloud platform development, deploymet and monitoring.
+We are a single interface to talk with, giving to our customers unmatched quality, efficency and cost saving.
     - image: /img/meeting-space.png
       text: >
         We believe that good coffee has the power to bring people together.